wtsnz/Coordinator-Example/README.md

 ## 📍 Getting Started

-> As of 11th November 2016, this project requires [Xcode 8.0](https://developer.apple.com/xcode/downloads/) (Swift 3.0)
+> As of 18th of November 2019, this project requires [Xcode 11.0](https://developer.apple.com/xcode/downloads/) (Swift 5.0)

 The following commands will download the repository, and open the desired Xcode project.